 Economic basement in the Bredasdorp basin consists of slates and quartzites of the Ordovician to Devonian Cape supergroup that are extensively faulted and fractured.
 The northern and southern flanks of the basin are bounded by the Infanta and Agulhas arches, respectively.

-These features are elongate basement highs bounded by major fault scarps between which the synrift/drift depocenters were developed .
+These features are elongated basement highs bounded by major fault scarps between which the synrift/drift depocenters were developed .

 The Bredasdorp Jurassic-Cretaceous sediments directly overlie basement and fill a number of large southeasterly-trending half grabens.
-The succession is divided into two sequences separated by an angular type 1 unconformity-the drift-onset unconformity .
+The succession is divided into two sequences separated by an angular type 1 unconformity and the drift-onset unconformity .

 The graben-fill comprises a thick accumulation of alluvial fanglomerates and braided and meandering fluvial sediments that were deposited contemporaneously with faulting.
 Tuffaceous interbeds in this sequence indicate intermittent volcanic activity.
 The early graben fill is of Kimmeridgian or Portlandian age.

 The first marine sandstones occur within the synrift succession, where they are interbedded with lagoonal and fluvial claystones.
 A thick marginal marine sandstone complex caps the sequence.
 This complex is well known from boreholes on the flanks of the basin and is an extensive regressive coastal barrier bar system of early Cretaceous age.

 These sandstones form the major gas reservoirs of the north flank gasfields where the F-A gas field is currently being developed.
 The rift fill is truncated by the rift/drift unconformity , which is most erosive on the basin flanks.
 The synrift succession is intensively faulted and folded in places.